viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

             - second (/en/1.0/guides/second.html)
 ```

-Note that neither the locale or version is included in the navigation tree.
-This is because each locale has it's own tree, and versions are like a "path" variable, which should be navigated via other index.
+Note that neither the locale or the version is included in the navigation tree.
+This is because each locale has its own tree, and versions are like a "path" variable, which should be navigated via another index.

 ## Link reference